 What to do if a child shows signs of the 4 Ts

 If your child has any of these signs and symptoms, you should take them straight to the doctor and insist on a test for Type 1 diabetes there and then.
 All it takes is a quick and simple finger-prick blood test, which your GP can carry out straight away.

-If the result indicates Type 1 diabetes, the GP should refer the child to a specialist paediatric diabetes team the same day so they get immediate treatment to bring their diabetes under control and to prevent DKA.
+If the result indicates Type 1 diabetes, the GP should arrange for your child to see the specialist paediatric diabetes team the same day so they get immediate treatment to bring their diabetes under control and to prevent DKA.

-How can you help?
+How we can help

 If your child, or someone you know has been diagnosed with diabetes, we are here to help.
 We can provide support and connect you with others to help the whole family manage the condition.

 How you can help

 A really easy way to raise awareness is by putting up our poster or flyer in your local area.
 You could try displaying them at your local supermarket, community centre, doctor's surgery or school.
 Order posters from our online shop or by calling 0800 585 088 (Monday to Friday: 8am - 6pm).
 You can also write to your local paper using our template letter.